 - Press and hold red button A until your hear a beep

-This table details some of the most useful displays.
-The displays may vary depending on the meter you have.
+Here are some of the most useful displays - they may vary depending on what meter you have.

 Sometimes you may see an error message on your meter screen.
-Here are some of the most common errors and guidance on how to fix them.
+Here are some of the most common error messages and how you can fix them.

-If you've had a prepayment meter installed to help you to repay a debt, your debt will be collected from the credit you put onto your meter.
-The debt will be repaid at a weekly rate agreed with you.
-If you check the displays on your meter regularly, you'll see the debt amount reducing.
-Once you've paid the debt in full, your meter will automatically stop collecting the debt.
+If you've had a prepayment meter put in to help you to repay a debt, it’ll be collected from the credit you put onto your meter – at a weekly rate we’ve agreed with you.
+If you check display 27 on your meter regularly, you'll see the debt amount go down.
+Once it’s all paid off, your meter will automatically stop collecting the debt.